manageralbum01/83c1ef19860dae7d926b3abb2696a82a/README.md

 ## #3 - User Story: display the main languages used on the GitHub user's repositories and show the percentage they represent in all repositories

 as an user of the application
-I want to be able to see the different languages and how much of each is used in owned repositories because I want to know if the GitHub user's stack is compatible with what I'm looking for
+I want to be able to see the different main languages and how much of each is used in owned repositories because I want to know if the GitHub user's stack is compatible with what I'm looking for

 ### ac

-- display all languages used by the GitHub user
+- display all main languages (repository's main language) used by the GitHub user
-- display the percentage in which they appear in the GitHub user's repositories
+- display the percentage in which the language appear in the GitHub user's repositories

 ---